Mashiro3131/Mashiro3131/README.md

 ## 🚧 Future projects
-1. Learn Python and Scala
+1. Learn Azure and Python
 2. Learn more about BigData and start work with ML & AI
-3. Continue learning Java
+3. Do Cybersecurity, Cloud, Data Science Certifications
-4. Do Cybersecurity, Cloud, ML Certifications
+4. Continue learning Java and C++
 5. Learn & build an app with Flutter